Collegiate secret societies in North America: Colgate University

-Although there have been many underground organizations on the Colgate campus, the first secret honor society on record is the Skull and Scroll society founded in 1908.
+Although there have been many underground organizations at Colgate University, the first secret honor society on record is the Skull and Scroll Society, founded in 1908.
 Members of the Skull and Scroll wore white hats with a black skull and scroll added to them.
-The Skull and Scroll had a rich history of membership with important names in Colgate history such as Ellery Huntington, Melbourne Read, and Harold Whitnall.
-A rival organization, The Gorgon's Head, was founded in 1912 and had members that wore black hats with a golden emblem.
-The Gorgon's Head chose people for traits such as character, distinguished service, and achievement.
-These two organizations competed with each other until 1934 when they merged to create the Konosioni senior honor society, none of the Tredecim Senior Honor Society.
+The Gorgon's Head was founded in 1912 and chose people for traits such as character, distinguished service, and achievement.
+Its members wore black hats with a golden emblem.
+These two organizations competed with each other until 1934 when they merged to create the Konosioni senior honor society, now called Tredecim Senior Honor Society.
+Tredecim is no longer a secret society but is now seen as a leadership society.